Antenna Tuners, Impedance Matching, and SWR

 - Yes a 2:1 VSWR reflects 11% of your power, but don’t lose sight of the fact that it’s re-reflected.
 It is not simply “lost” power.
 A common misconception is that this reflected power is gone.

-- A high VSWR derates the power handling capacity of your coaxial cable, since using an antenna tuner does not remove the effects of a badly tuned antenna from your coaxial cable feeder.
+- A high VSWR derates the power handling capacity of your coaxial cable, since using an antenna tuner (on the radio side of your coaxial cable) does not remove the effects of a badly tuned antenna from your coaxial cable feeder.

 Do you need a tuner when using a tube amplifier?